Aaron Schuman: Sonata

 Sonata (2022)—published by Mack—draws inspiration from Johann Wolfgang von Goethe's Italian Journey (1786–1788).
-Over the course of four years (2019-2022), Schuman pursued and studied what Goethe described as "sense-impressions", reiterating many of the introspective questions that Goethe asked himself during his own travels through Italy: "In putting my powers of observation to the test, I have found a new interest in life…Can I learn to look at things with clear, fresh eyes?
+Over the course of four years (2019-2022), Schuman pursued and studied what Goethe described as "sense-impressions", reiterating many of the introspective questions that Goethe asked himself during his own travels through Italy: "In putting my powers of observation to the test, I have found a new interest in life...Can I learn to look at things with clear, fresh eyes?
 How much can I take in at a single glance?
 Can the grooves of old mental habits be effaced?"
 Using the classical sonata form – three movements moving through exposition, development, and recapitulation — as a guide, Schuman invites the reader to explore an Italy as much of the mind as of the world: one soaked in the euphoria and terror, harmony and dissonance of its cultural and historical legacies, and yet constantly new, invigorating, and resonant in its sensorial and psychological suggestions.
 As Adam Ryan wrote:

 "[T]he photographs convey a sense of remarkable determination [...]
 Schuman's photographs feel like they spring from the mind of someone straddling the perspectives of a local and a complete stranger.
 Time and again, he successfully places himself somewhere in the middle.
 This liminal quality can be detected on many conceptual levels, not just in the sense of cultural familiarity [...]
 Schuman walks the line between euphoria and dread, lust and death, triumph and decline, joy and tedium, tenderness and indifference."

 Slant

-Slant (2019)—published by Mack—interweaves a collection of police reports published in a small-town newspaper, The Amherst Bulletin, between 2014-2018, with quietly wry photographs Schuman made in and around Amherst, Massachusetts at the same time.
+Slant (2019)—published by Mack—interweaves a collection of police reports published in a small-town newspaper, The Amherst Bulletin, between 2014 and 2018, with quietly wry photographs Schuman made in and around Amherst, Massachusetts at the same time.
 Schuman's subtly offbeat combination of images and words is both humorous and also inclined to create a foreboding sense of unease.
 In Slant, the relationship that has been constructed between photography and text takes its inspiration from slant rhyme, notably espoused by the 19th-century poet Emily Dickinson, who also lived and wrote in Amherst.
 Appropriating this literary device, Slant serves as a wider reflection upon something strange, surreal, dissonant and increasingly sinister stirring beneath the surface of the contemporary American landscape, experience, and psyche.
 The writer, curator and photographic historian David Campany wrote:

 "Schuman's project proposes a set of relations without having to formalize or resolve them.
 In this way, whatever else it may be 'about', Slant is about its own form, about its own proposition, about its not adding up, and what that not adding up might open onto for an engaged viewer/reader [...]
 Slant is a matter of accepting that truth must be pursued while knowing that its form cannot be presumed.
 It has to be fought for, and fought over, speculated, experimented, hypothesized, wrestled with, and offered sincerely, while knowing that it is always going to be partial and provisional."